How it works

 Sustainability

 It goes without saying that kilns use a lot of electricity!
 We’re doing what we can to offset this and proudly use 100% renewable energy.
 We’re trying to be as ethical as we can with the products we choose to use in the studio and will continue to learn as we grow.
+We try to recycle as much of the packaging that comes into the studio by wrapping your finished items in it and boxing them up wherever possible.

 Covid Safe